A popular way to travel from Kuala Lumpur to Hat Yai is by bus.

 There are two main departure points in KL.

-You can choose to catch your bus to Hat Yai from either Pudu Sentral Bus Terminal (Puduraya) or from Hentian Duta Bus Terminal.
+You can choose to catch your bus to Hat Yai from either TBS Bus Terminal - Terminal Bersepadu Selatan - (TBS ke Hatyai) or from Hentian Duta Bus Terminal (Hentian Duta ke Hatyai).

 Arriving in Hat Yai, you are dropped off in the city centre, usually outside one of the travel agents offices that deal with that particular bus company.

-To see a full list of buses and ticket prices, please visit our :
+To see the latest list of buses, departure times and ticket prices, please visit our :

-As the prices of a bus ticket to Hat Yai from KL is around the same as an Upper sleeper berth on the train on this route, it is up to you to decide which is the best option to travel.
+As the prices of a bus ticket to Hat Yai from KL are cheaper than travel by train on this route, it is up to you to decide which is the best option to travel.

 Whichever way you choose, we advise you to book as far in advance as possible as this is a popular route for Malaysian's, especially at the weekend and over public holidays.